Eccleston, Lancashire: Education

 The village has two schools, Eccleston St. Mary's Church of England Primary School and Eccleston Primary School.

 Religion

 There are three churches in the village, the 14th Century St Mary the Virgin Church of England Church to the north of the village (until the reformation this was formerly the Catholic Church), constructed from distinctive Liverpool sandstone, similar to Euxton Parish Church, Eccleston Methodist Church and St Agnes Roman Catholic Church to the south.

 Social

 The village public house scene has consolidated in recent years.
 The Original Farmer's Arms is predominantly an eatery located at the Northern end of the village.
-The village is also served by the Working Men's Institute Club ("th'insty") and the Eccleston Cricket Club (game days only).
+The village is also served by the Working Men's Institute Club ("th'insty"), the Eccleston Cricket Club (game days only) and top ot Green, a small bar located opposite the working men's institute.

-The site of the former Blue Anchor pub has been converted to the Anchorfields housing estate and the site of the former windmill pub has been converted to high end apartments.
-Pubs just outside the village include the Rose and Crown (Ulnes Walton), Farmers Arms (Heskin), Red Lion (Mawdesley).
 The village also has a popular children's play area situated adjacent to the football pitches, popularly known as "the rec", an abbreviation of recreation area.